-T-shirt/Undergarments: A solid white or nude short sleeve t-shirt only may be worn under the uniform shirt; no undergarments should be visible at any time.
-No logo or insignia on t-shirt is allowed.
+T-shirt/Undergarments: A solid white or nude short sleeve t-shirt only may be worn under the uniform shirt.
+Undergarments should not be visible at any time.
+Visible brand logos and/or insignias are not allowed on under shirts.